IoT SIM cards compared to regular SIM cards: Key differences

 Management

 Smartphones have user interfaces for settings, network status, data usage, and other information, while many IoT devices may not even have screens.
-IoT network operators need a separate platform to provide insight on network connection, data usage, and other device information, as well as the ability to manage those options.
+IoT network operators need a dedicated device management platform to provide insight on network connection, data usage, and other device information, as well as the ability to manage those options.
 APIs also integrate SIM management capabilities, which increases efficiency and optimization from the device level up to the system level.

 Secure your global cell network with Hologram's IoT SIM card